×

 If you have not spent a lot of time in Ghent, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Ghent, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Ghent for a long period, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could provide financial security in the future.
 However, buying a home also comes with significant upfront costs, including a down payment, closing costs, and potential renovation expenses.
 It also requires a long-term financial commitment and may not be the best choice if you anticipate a job change or relocation in the near future.
 On the other hand, renting a home in Ghent offers more flexibility.
 It's a good option if you're not sure about your long-term plans or if you prefer not to deal with the responsibilities of homeownership, such as maintenance and repairs.
 Renting can also be more affordable in the short term, as it doesn't require a large upfront investment.
 However, renting doesn't build equity and rental rates can increase over time.
 You also have less control over your living situation, as landlords can decide to sell the property or not renew your lease.
 In conclusion, both buying and renting a home in Ghent have their pros and cons.
 It's important to carefully consider your financial situation, lifestyle, and future plans before making a decision.
-Consulting with a real estate professional or financial advisor could also be beneficial," remarked one expat in Ghent, Belgium.
+Consulting with a real estate professional or financial advisor could also be beneficial," said one expat in Ghent.

 What should I pack when moving to Ghent?